Online Astronomy eText: The Planets

 The first accurate predictions of Uranus' motion were published in 1792.
 Within a few years it was obvious that there was something wrong with the motion of the planet, as it did not follow the predictions.
 Alexis Bouvard, the director of the Paris Observatory, attempted to calculate improved tables using the latest mathematical techniques, but was unable to fit all the observations to a single orbit, and finally decided to rely only on the most modern observations, while suggesting, in his 1821 publication of his results, that perhaps there was some unknown factor that prevented better agreement with the older observations.
 A commonly accepted suspicion during the next few years was that Newton's Law of Gravity, although accurate out to the orbit of Saturn, might not work in the same way at greater distances; but by the late 1830's it seemed at least equally likely that there was an unknown body lying beyond the orbit of Uranus, which it most likely passed in the early 1800's, so that it was accelerated prior to its passage of the outer planet, and decelerated afterwards.

-The story of the calculations and searches carried out by various individuals, and the fame and infamy attached to each of them at the time and by recent historians has been the subject of whole books, and will not be covered here at the present time.
+The story of the calculations and searches carried out by various individuals, and the fame and infamy attached to each of them at the time and by recent historians has been the subject of whole books, and will therefore not be covered here.
 Suffice it to say that as a result of those calculations, Neptune was discovered on September 23, 1846 by the astronomer Johann Galle and his student Heinrich d'Arrest, after only thirty minutes of searching the sky, within a degree of the position predicted by Urbain Le Verrier.
 This was the high-water mark of Newtonian physics -- to be able, given the laws of physics and the peculiar motion of one object, to reach out into the depths of space and uncover a previously hidden object -- and caused an even greater sensation than the discovery of Uranus.

 Rather ironically, as in the case of Uranus, there were a number of observations of Neptune prior to its discovery as a planet, but once again, mostly at times when it was near a stationary point, and hence nearly motionless relative to the stellar background.
 In fact the first observations were made by Galileo in December of 1612 and January of 1613, when he was following the motion of Jupiter and its newly discovered moons (now called the Galilean satellites in honor of their discoverer).
-He even noted that the object which we now know as Neptune seemed to have moved relative to the nearest star, but failed to follow up his observations, and hence lost the opportunity to discover Neptune 168 years before Herschel discovered Uranus.
+He even noticed that the object which we now know as Neptune seemed to have moved relative to the nearest star, but failed to follow up his observations, and hence lost the opportunity to discover Neptune 168 years before Herschel discovered Uranus.

 The Search Goes On